Crochet Victorian Shawl With Fringe Free Pattern

 This crochet project is perfect for beginners.
 It is so beautiful and feminine, and looks perfect in every season.
 I love feminine crochet designs.
 This romantic hair ribbon is a super feminine project that is also part of my Vintage Crochet Series.

 Feminine crochet designs are so important to me.
 I love anything dainty and feminine, especially accessories such as shawls and hair accessories for example.
-This vintage hair scarf is perfect if you are looking for a delicate crochet project.
-This delicate hair bow is also a great feminine project to crochet.

 I used Rico Creative Wool Degrade in shade Powder.
 This yarn is so perfect, and contains 70% acrylic and 30% wool.
 This is such a beautiful yarn to work with!
 I have already used this yarn before.
-The Rose Petal shawl is made with this yarn, as is romantic boho shawl.
-These projects are so perfect to make in the Autumn and Winter time.
+This yarn is soft and fine.
+It is considered a light 3/DK yarn, and is great to crochet with.
+This yarn creates a lightweight and delicate projects.

 I hope you enjoy this crochet project as much as I did.
 Let me know in the comments what you think of this project!